 Schools are 'specified places' which means that the majority of staff and volunteers will be engaged in regulated activity.
-A fuller explanation of regulated activity can be found in Keeping Children Safe in Education (2019) part three.
+A fuller explanation of regulated activity can be found in Annex F of Keeping Children Safe in Education (2021).

 Volunteers

 Volunteers, including governors will undergo checks commensurate with their work in the school and contact with pupils.
 Under no circumstances will a volunteer who has not been appropriately checked be left unsupervised or be allowed to engage in regulated activity.